2023 Most Popular Journalism Bachelor's Degree Schools in the Southwest Region

 Full Journalism at University of Central Oklahoma Report

-Southern Methodist University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-SMU is a large private not-for-profit school located in the suburb of Dallas.
+Southern Methodist University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #9 on the list.
+SMU is a fairly large private not-for-profit school located in the large suburb of Dallas.

 Of the 52 students majoring in journalism at SMU, 4% are male and 96% are female.

 Texas State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the small city of San Marcos, Texas State is a public school with a very large student population.
+Located in the small city of San Marcos, Texas State is a public college with a fairly large student population.

 Women make up 76% of the journalism majors at the school.